 An Aghorī monk who has mastered all stages of Aghor is called an Aghoreshwar, and traditionally would return to society and engage in selfless service (sevā).
 Examples include members of the Shri Sarveshwari Samooh foundation which helps the poor and the Awadhut Bhagwan Ram Ashram, which treat leprosy in Varanasi.

-PHOTOGRAPHY TIP: Our guide (and native of Varanasi) said a genuine Aghori would probably not perform any of the above practices for a photograph, while fake sadhus will ask for some compensation for a photo.
-A telephoto lens is your friend.
+PHOTOGRAPHY TIPS: Our guide (and native of Varanasi) said a genuine Aghori would probably not perform any of the above practices for a photograph, while fake sadhus will ask for some compensation for a photo.
+A discreet telephoto lens is your friend; many sadhus watch out for camera-toting tourists. us from the corner of their eye if we were carrying a camera.
 Aghor adherents are more active at night, and especially during a new moon.
 In Varanasi, rituals and ceremonies occur across the Ganges on the beach (see below).

 The Nāths are closely related to the Aghorīs and the Kāpālikas.
 The word Nāth means ‘Master’ and Nāth Yogīs (Jogīs) are sometimes known as Gorakhnāthī, named after the sage Gorakṣa, who lived some time between 1000 and 1300 AD (the exact date is disputed).
 Gorakhnāth refined the philosophy of an earlier sage called Matsyendranāth and both of these historical figures are considered the founders and supreme Nāths.

 Gorakṣa consolidated a group of tantric “yogīs” who had been focused on magic and supernormal powers (siddhīs) and who believed that humans could transcend their mortal status.
 The Nāth sect and its sub-sects quickly became popular because it ignored caste barriers.
 There are various opinions on whether the Nāth sect is associated with the development of Hatha yoga.